jacoborus/nuts/docs/reference.md

 nu-block
 --------

-Set this tag as a block with value as keyname when its parent template is declared as layout
+Set this tag as a block named as `nu-block` value when its parent template is declared as layout

 ```html
 <html>